mdparvex/FastAPI_newsapi_OAuth2.0/README.md

 Access it at: http://localhost:8000/docs

 ### Run with Docker Compose
-Comment database configuration in for Docker and uncomment for local in .env file
+Comment database configuration in .env file for local and uncomment for Docker
 ```bash
 docker-compose up --build
 ```